erduotong/nuitka-doc-zh/docs/--help.md

                         a given namespace or use '*' to see everything which can get a lot.
 Default empty.

+  Cross compilation:
+    --target=TARGET_DESC
+                        Cross compilation target.
+Highly experimental and in development, not supposed to work yet.
+We are working on '--target=wasi' and nothing else yet.

   Plugin options of 'anti-bloat':
     --show-anti-bloat-changes
                         Annotate what changes are by the plugin done.